Th0rGarden/obsidian-darkslide/README.md

 Honestly, I made this because I kept finding themes I liked, but they were always just a bit too dark or too bright for different times of day.
 Maybe you:

 - Love a theme but it's too dark for daytime work
-- Have a light theme that's blinding at night
+- Have a dark theme that's not quite dark enough
 - Want to go extra dark for focus sessions without switching themes
 - Work in different lighting throughout the day
 - Just like tweaking things until they feel right